lionkor/lionkor/README.md

 ## Hi there 👋

 I'm Lion, I'm a software engineer!
-I work mostly on open-source projects, and work in the electrical power industry (working on high- to ultra high voltage testing- and measurement equipment).
+I work mostly on open-source projects, and for work I develop software for ultra-high-voltage electrical diagnostic and condition-monitoring systems.

 TL;DR: